-The College holds informational meetings each month on its undergraduate and graduate programs.
-At these meetings, advisors review the application process, prerequisites, and the programs available in the College of Nursing.
-Potential applicants are strongly encouraged to attend one of their program's meetings prior to making application.
+The College holds information meetings each month on its undergraduate and graduate programs.
+At these meetings, academic services officers review the application process, prerequisites, and the programs available in the College of Nursing.
+Potential applicants are strongly encouraged to attend a program information meeting prior to making application.
 University Parking structures require a parking fee upon entry.
 Campus Maps can be found here.

 For students who are interested in the nursing profession and have no previous experience in nursing education and do not hold a baccalaureate degree.
 To view information meeting dates, click here.

 For college graduates who have earned a baccalaureate degree from an accredited institution in areas other than nursing, and are entering nursing education for the first time.
 To view information meeting dates, click here.